knative/docs/community/samples/serving/helloworld-rserver/README.md

 ---
-title: "Hello World - R"
+title: "Hello World - R server"
-linkTitle: "R"
+linkTitle: "R server"
 weight: 1
 type: "docs"
 ---

-A simple web app that executes an R script.
-The R script reads an env variable `TARGET` and prints `Hello ${TARGET}!`.
+A simple web app created with R package, [plumber](https://www.rplumber.io). plumber creates a REST API by adding annotations to your R code.
+The R script reads an environment variable `TARGET` and prints `Hello ${TARGET}!`.
 If the `TARGET` environment variable is not specified, the script uses `World`.

 Follow the steps below to create the sample code and then deploy the app to your cluster.
 You can also download a working copy of the sample, by running the